dakotaPPP/Rescan-Helper/README.md

 ---
 ## Extra info
 ### `VIT(s)`, `QID(s)`, and `IP(s)` lists
-1. Sometimes all you have to scan is an IP and not a list of VITs<br />
+1. Sometimes all you have to scan is an IP and not a list of VITs

-In these scenarios you'll want to go to the text box under the `IP(s)` list and click the `Add` button<br />*In theory if you paste all the IPs in the format "ip1, ip2, ip3, ..." then click `Add` the scan should still work however I'd recommend just adding them one by one*<br />
+    In these scenarios you'll want to go to the text box under the `IP(s)` list and click the `Add` button

+    *In theory if you paste all the IPs in the format "ip1, ip2, ip3, ..." then click `Add` the scan should still work however I'd recommend just adding them one by one*

-2. The `Copy` button under all these lists allow for easy copying and pasting of the entire list<br />Note: copying is in format entry1, entry2, entry3, ...
+2. The `Copy` button under all these lists allow for easy copying and pasting of the entire list

+    Note: copying is in format entry1, entry2, entry3, ...

 ### Scan type configurations
 | Search List ID | Fields Required |